-The deepest meaning of fast is Jesus on the cross: “I thirst.”
-In the midst of his agony, he cries out, “I thirst,” because the blood has drained and he feels this terrible thirst and so it is a physical thing that he cries out (inaudible) try to give him something like rancid wine or something.
+The deepest meaning of fast, though, is Jesus on the cross: “I thirst.”
+In the midst of his agony, he cries out, “I thirst,” because the blood has drained him and he feels this terrible thirst and so it is a physical thing that he cries out (inaudible) rush to give him something like rancid wine or something.

-But behind the thirst that brings down through the centuries, is Jesus saying, “I thirst for your love.
+But behind the thirst that rings down through the centuries is Jesus saying, “I thirst for your love.
 I thirst for your understanding.
 I thirst that you, one day, will understand who I am, why I came and why you are here.”

 Because to thirst for something and to hunger for something is more than just physical.
 In fact, its highest level, when we come together to eat, is to celebrate life together.